nextfortune/modelbricks/README.md

-# ModelBrick
+# ModelBricks

-This is a package for ML model brick
+This is a package for building ML model by bricks